G-code117/Tech-blog/README.md

 # Tech-blog
-a blog that goes over technicals of a database
+a blog that goes over the technical part of a database